Amonisis36/HPIF-RoadInspection/README.md

 Want to see the results immediately?
 Use our provided inference script on your own images.

-1. Download our pre-trained model `Official_Best.pth` from [Google Drive / Baidu Netdisk Link - TODO] and place it in the `checkpoints/` folder.
+1. Download our pre-trained model `Official_Best.pth` from [https://doi.org/10.5281/zenodo.19603543] and place it in the `checkpoints/` folder.
 2. Run the prediction script:

 ```bash